wmacmill/choresnap/wp-content/plugins/gravity-forms-advanced-file-uploader/readme.txt

 * Inital commit to plugin repo

 == Upgrade Notice ==

+= 1.34 =
+* Added option for users to increase video upload request timeout.
+This should only be used if users host will not set ignore_user_abort to TRUE in PHP, this option is to be used as a last resort.

+= 1.33 =
+* Increased curl timeout for youtube uploads to allow for servers with slower response times :)

 = 1.32 =
 * Fixed youtue api class conflicts with other plugins using youtube api